justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; In case (2), the network was a bit slower, winning each game in an average of 86 dice rolls.
 In turn, this reduced the model from playing at an intermediate level and challenging for wins to a beginner level.
 Two possible ways to improve this model are either creating human engineered features for the model to interpret (e.g., how many resources each settlement position borders), or creating a larger model with additional training time.
 The former seems simpler because the latter would likely require much more computational power than I had available.

-&emsp; In future work, I plan on implementing attention mechanisms in my network architecture, and I will have it train on a smaller, simpler board configuration.
-This will allow the network to consider past moves played and resources drawn, in turn giving its predictions greater accuracy.
-Hopefully this version of Catan will finally be strong enough to consistently challenge a human player for wins.

 ## 2. Catan implementation